When to Throw Out Skin Care Products – Cosmetics & Makeup Expiration

 If a product changes in smell, texture, or color, it’s a clear sign that it’s time to replace it.
 Prioritizing fresh, high-quality cosmetics helps maintain healthy skin and enhances your overall beauty routine.

-Using expired cosmetics is risky, but it depends on the type of product and how long it has been expired.
+Using expired skincare products, especially makeup products are risky, but it depends on the type of product and how long it has been expired.
 Here’s why you should avoid using expired products –

 However, it’s important to consider a few key points regarding cosmetic expiration dates: